MdSaifAliMolla/lyanna/README.md

 # lyanna - An e-commerce app

-lyanna is an e-commerce app with a awesome ui and tons of features
+lyanna is an e-commerce app with  awesome ui and tons of features

 ## Getting Started